J. J. Yeley: 2008–2012

 Yeley moved to Hall of Fame Racing, an affiliate of JGR, replacing Tony Raines in the No. 96 DLP-sponsored Toyota.
 His struggles continued, as the team fell from being in the top-35 every week with Raines behind the wheel to struggling to make races weekly (the team's first DNQ came with Yeley behind the wheel).

-On July 5, he performed an in-race switch into the No. 20 car for an ill Tony Stewart.
+On July 5, Yeley performed an in-race switch into the No. 20 car for an ill Tony Stewart.
 He ran strongly for most of the race but was collected in two crashes within the last five laps and ended with a twentieth-place finish.
 On August 6, 2008, Yeley was released from his contract to drive for Hall of Fame Racing, first by being replaced by P. J. Jones at Watkins Glen, Nationwide Series driver and Hall of Fame Racing test driver Brad Coleman at Michigan, and Ken Schrader for the remaining races.
 Yeley later stated that although there was an alliance with JGR, they were never truly involved in Hall-of-Fame's operations, and he was disappointed in not being allowed to improve the situation with the team.
 Yeley spent the rest of the season out of a ride.
 In 2009, he moved to the Camping World Truck Series, driving the No. 73 Chevrolet Silverado for Tagsby Racing.
 He was also named to take over the Mayfield Motorsports No. 41 Sprint Cup Series entry effective immediately following the indefinite suspension of owner/driver Jeremy Mayfield due to a substance abuse violation on May 9, 2009.

 Later in 2009, Yeley broke three cervical vertebrae during a crash in a USAC race.
 Yeley drove at Daytona in 2010 for Daisy Ramirez Motorsports in the Camping World Truck Series.
-This was the team's debut, and he finished a career-best 10th after starting 36th.
+This was the team's debut, and he finished a career-best tenth after starting 36th.
 Yeley was announced as the driver for the Whitney Motorsports No. 46 Sprint Cup Series car on May 4, 2010.
 On May 7, he qualified the No. 46 into the Showtime Southern 500 at Darlington.
 Yeley qualified for nine of the fourteen races he attempted.
 At the Coke Zero 400, he finished a team-best nineteenth.
 Yeley also raced for Latitude 43 Motorsports in Phoenix and Tommy Baldwin Racing, plus drove for Richard Petty Motorsports in a relief role at Charlotte, replacing a sick Kasey Kahne.